 Try this: The Rio Red bears sweet, seedless grapefruits that are ideal for juice.
 This dwarf fruit tree is perfect for a small space.

 Check out the top 10 berry trees and shrubs birds love.

 The variety of apple trees out there can be a little overwhelming, so it’s especially important to find out what will work with your growing conditions.
 Be sure to look for disease-resistant trees, because apple trees are very susceptible to a number of ailments.

 Try this: You can’t go wrong planting a Honeycrisp.
 Its sweet, crunchy, medium-size apples are perfect for eating right off the tree.

 Only gardeners in the far South can enjoy the fruit of a mandarin tree straight from the backyard.
 But if you’re in the right zone, they’re fairly easy to grow.
 A mandarin will require some pruning to shape it into a small tree or shrub, but other than that, just enjoy!

 Try this: Satsuma mandarin trees are a popular choice.
 They will produce large, sweet, easy-to-peel fruit.

 Try this: Mexican limes, also known as key limes, are more suitable for warm climates.
-They’re upright trees that will grow up to 15 feet tall.
+They’re upright dwarf fruit trees that will grow up to 15 feet tall.